Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our all-encompassing review of the Rocket French language program

 Rocket French is one of the most popular language apps in the world for learning to speak French.
-Yet, before people drop $150+ on this program (Rocket uses lifetime memberships, not monthly subscriptions), they usually want to know how good this app really is.
+Yet, before people drop $150+ on this program, they usually want to know how good this app really is.
 In this guide, we break down everything you need to know about Rocket French after having the chance to use it ourselves, including lesson style and structure, ease of use, cost, and overall effectiveness.

 Given that this is a long and detailed review, we’ve included jump-to links above to make things easy.

 In this video, team member John breaks down everything you need to know about the French course from Rocket Languages.
 He covers our thoughts on the learning framework, lesson style, cost, and everything in between.
 Continue reading for more detail.

 Let’s begin this review by discussing how the Rocket French program is structured and what you’ll be doing on a daily basis within the app.

 From a high level, the Rocket French program is split into 3 overarching levels: Levels 1, 2 and 3 (essentially beginner, intermediate and advanced).
 As you progress from Level 1 to Level 2 to Level 3, these levels obviously become more complex and challenging.

 Within each of these levels, there are 7 learning modules.
 And within each module, there are typically 8 to 10 lessons, which are bifurcated into two formats.
 Of the 8 to 10 lessons in each module, about half will be “interactive audio lessons” and the other half will be “language & culture lessons.”

 And honestly, that’s more or less it from a bird’s eye view.
 You’ve got 3 overarching levels, 7 modules per level, and 8 to 10 lessons per level.
 And that’s probably a good point to transition into what the actual lessons themselves are like.